Research proposals

 Plan your timescale

-Plan a realistic timescale for your project so that your potential supervisors can make sure they are available to support you.
-This will also demonstrate that your research project is achievable.
+Plan a realistic timescale for your project to demonstrate that your research project is achievable.
 You should consider:

 Expected outcomes